 This simple device allows you to measure the capacity of an accumulator or rechargeable battery (measured in mAh / Ah) and discharge energy (in Wh).
 It is suitable for NiCd and NiMH cells and accu-packs (1-12 cells), lead acid (flooded, VRLA, SLA) batteries up to 12V, Li-Ion and Li-Pol (1-4 cells), but also for other types such as LiFePO4, NiZn, alkaline, etc., with a total voltage of up to 20V.
 Discharge current can be selected from 0.01 to 2.56 A. This will allow you for example to check the the health of the battery, the efficiency of the charging method or to detect counterfeit batteries (the market is flooded with those in recent years).
-It also allows the maintenance of the battery by discharging it down to the required voltage prior to charging.
+It also allows the maintenance of the battery by discharging it down to the required voltage prior to charging or to discharge the battery to a suitable voltage to prepare it for a long storage.
+You can even measure the capacity of a single use (disposable) batteries, but those become useless after the measurement.

-The battery meter is controlled with buttons Mode, "+" and "-".
+The battery meter is controlled with 3 buttons: "Mode", "+" and "-".
 Mode button switches six display states:

 • 1) Display the actual voltage (0.00 V - 20.4 V).